 Although one point to remember here is that an adverse outcome does not necessarily mean that the cause behind it was medical negligence.
-In this article, we would mainly be covering how a patient can proceed in a doctor’s misdiagnosis scenario:
+In this article, we cover how a patient can proceed in a doctor’s misdiagnosis scenario.

 Is it really a case of medical negligence?

-When it comes to cases like this, there is a proper protocol or medical standard of care which needs to be followed.
-As a patient who undergoes misdiagnosis, it is crucial to prove that the concerned medical practitioner breached these guidelines.
+When it comes to doctor’s diagnosis failure cases like this, there is a proper protocol or medical standard of care which needs to be followed.
+As a patient who undergoes misdiagnosis or diagnosis failure, it is crucial to prove that the concerned medical practitioner breached these guidelines.
 In layman’s language, it would be essential to analyze whether a doctor in the same field would be able to diagnose the problem in a shorter span as compared to the concerned doctor.

 Do you know these kinds of common misdiagnosis?